s7117/.dotfiles/README.md

 # .dotfiles

+TODO: Will update this more in the future.

 This repository contains my personal development environment setup files and scripts.
 Please feel free to use it as you wish.

 ## Installing Tools: